RESOStandards/reso-certification-help/docs/providers.md

 <br />

 ## Industry Alignment Report
-- Visualizes how a certification recipient’s data compares to industry averages, such as RESO-standard and IDX payload data elements.
+- A visual representation of how an organization's data compares to industry averages, such as RESO-standard and IDX payload data elements.
-- Helps data providers and their customers understand how they align with industry standards for specific metrics.
-- Offers suggestions on what data elements might be added to improve alignment.
+- Offers insights on what data elements might be added to improve alignment with the Data Dictionary.
-- allows data providers to fine-tune their systems before notifying customers to review and approve reports.
+- Allows data providers to fine-tune their systems before notifying customers to review and approve reports.

 <br />

 ## Provider Alignment Report
+- About 30% of MLSs use more than one API, often with differences in their data outputs.
 - Enables organizations, such as MLSs, to evaluate data consistency across multiple API services.
-- About 30% of MLSs use more than one API, often with differences in their data outputs.
 - Offers a visual summary for high-level presentations and detailed views of each system’s full data set for in-depth analysis.

 <br />